TechExeter/conference-2020/_speakers/antonia-forster.md

  - AntoniaRForster
 # linkedin:
 takeaways:
- - insight into "post-pandemic tech" - specifically handtracking & ultrasonic haptics
+ - An insight into "post-pandemic tech", specifically hand tracking & ultrasonic, mid-air haptics
- - a (pre-recorded) demo of touchless touch-screens in action
+ - a  (pre-recorded) demo of touchless interfaces in action
  - knowledge of other potential applications, including AR/VR
 ---

-<p>COVID-19 has transformed our lives, and we are more aware than ever of hygiene in public spaces.
-But touch-screens are still a ubiquitous part of the digital-out-of-home experience: from hospital kiosks and airports, to supermarkets and ATMs.
+<p>COVID-19 has transformed our lives, and we are now more aware than ever of hygiene in public spaces.
+Recent Ultraleap research showed that just 12% of consumers believed that touchscreens in public spaces are hygienic and 50% said they are unlikely to use touchscreens again.
+But touch screens are still a ubiquitous part of the digital-out-of-home experience: from hospital kiosks and airports, to supermarkets and ATMs.
 Could there be a better solution?
-Ultraleap are innovating to create a system of completely contactless touch-screens that allow users to feel and press buttons in midair.
-Antonia will be speaking about her work on touch-free technology, the challenges of designing a completely new kind of interface, and her hopes for its future application - including bringing the sense of touch into VR/AR experiences.</p>
+Using hand tracking and mid-air haptics, Ultraleap is creating completely touchless interfaces that allow users interact, feel and press buttons in mid-air without touching a screen or holding a controller.
+Antonia Forster, Unity Game Developer at Ultraleap, will be speaking about her work on touchless technology, the challenges of designing a completely new kind of interface, and her hopes for its future application - including bringing the sense of touch into VR/AR experiences.</p>

 {% include speakers-takeaways.html %}